 Expansion again in 1992 added a science lab/art room and kindergarten.
 Further expansion in 1999 added four new classrooms to the school, doubled the size of the kitchen, and incorporated the church into the south end of the school.
 The most recent expansion of the school took place in 2002, and added another 27,000 square feet of space: two music rooms, two kindergarten classrooms, a new secure lobby area, a nurse’s office, and the The Arena.
 Later named The Ziliak Arena after our long-serving Pastor, Fr.
 Joe Ziliak, the structure provides a large gym area, fitness and wrestling rooms, and allowed the older arena to be used more efficiently as a cafeteria and for hosting events.

 To this day, the School plays a central role in Parish life.
 The St. John PTSA annually holds “The Roar!” fundraiser and continues to invest in upgrades to the Arena, the library, classrooms and the playground.
 In 2015, St. John became the first school in Warrick County to supply tablet computers one to one (1:1) for our upper grade students.
-The six graduating students in 1940, and their Superior, the late Sister Loretta Clare, S.P. (pictured below) would be amazed by the changes in St. John over the past seventy-seven years.
+The six graduating students in 1940, and their Superior, the late Sister Loretta Clare, S.P. (pictured below) would be amazed by the changes in St. John over the past seventy-eight years.
 But they would be comforted that morning prayers, the Pledge of Allegiance, and the daily announcements continue a tradition begun on West Jennings Street: Delivering a Catholic education to all who seek it in the Newburgh/Warrick County area.